Leverage your data to increase efficiency, anticipate problems, improve quality and safety

 Why does IoT matter?

-Think of all the things you do in a day that involve a device connected to the internet.
+Think of all the things you do in a day that involve connected devices to the internet.
 You wake up and check the weather on your smartphone, then set the house alarm before leaving for the day (because if the dog knocks over the goldfish bowl, that security system will transmit an alarm to the monitoring company and presto — you’re on your way home to rescue the goldfish!).
 On the ride to work, you order coffee through a mobile app and pick it up on your way to the office.
-Later that morning, your smart home system sends you a video of a package being delivered to your front door.
+Later that morning, your smart home system sends you a video of a package being delivered to your front door in real-time.
 On the way home, you scan a QR code at the bus stop to see when the next bus is coming.
 While you were out, your power meter was read remotely by the power company from their recently installed smart metre.

 Think about it: not one of those everyday tasks would be possible if it weren’t for IoT development, or the passing of data among multiple devices.
 What you might not know is that every one of these interactions is also feeding data back INTO a larger network, which then uses the data to improve services and access to information, predict changes, and “learn” from user behaviour in all kinds of ways.